+Up to 3 stories/55 feet.
 Allows for a wide variety of manufacturing, warehouse, and distribution uses.
 Toxic, hazardous, or explosive materials may be produced or used in large quantities and could cause impacts on nearby properties, such as noise, gas, odor, dust, or vibration.
 Includes manufacturing for apparel and textile mills, glass and glass products, chemical products, medical and pharmaceutical products, automotive and heavy equipment, and more.
 New uses should be located away from residential areas and new residential uses should not be allowed nearby.
-Buildings may be up to 3 stories however the building heights are typically higher than standard residential or commercial buildings.
+Floor heights are typically higher than standard residential or commercial buildings.